blindnet-io/blindsend-examples-java/README.md

 The second exec:java requires `-Dexec.args=` flag to specify the previously generated link, and uses `FileReceiver` to download and decrypt the previously uploaded encrypted file.
 Decrypted file is saved in your local `home` folder.

-The above file exchange workflow uses our test API which is already specified in the run classes' main methods.
+The above file exchange example uses our test API which is already specified in the run classes' main methods.
 You can also [run your own instance](https://github.com/blindnet-io/blindsend-be#installation-instructions) of blindsend API locally.
+Note that in this example the password for generating file exchange link is specified in the code in the main methods.

 ## Dependencies